-Sub compartment 1c is an area of predominantly Corsican pine estimated to have been established around 1960.
-There are occasional broadleaves mixed in throughout the stand including oak, birch and rowan.
+Sub compartment 1c is an area is a mixture of predominantly Corsican pine estimated to have been established around 1960.
+There are occasional self-set broadleaves mixed in throughout the stand including oak, birch and rowan.

 The stand has been line thinned, followed by a first restorative thin in 2003 and a second phase PAWS thinning in 2012.